jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: The table deletion call needs only to be send to one node
 - Improvement: Reimplemented the futures and the BBoxDBCluster to increase fault tolerance (closes #79)
 - Improvement: Removed the unused update anomaly resolver config
+- Improvement: Fixed a lot of bugs found by 'findbugs'
 - Bugfix: Fixed the Quadtree space partitioner
 - Bugfix: Execute the pending table deletes immediately on distribution group delete
 - Bugfix: Fixed a race condition in the FixedFutureStore